2020-21 eligibility: The 9U Academy program is for children born in 2012. The 10U Academy program is for children born in 2011.

 - Two 90-minute weekday/weeknight practices each week led by a professional trainer.
 Parent volunteer coaches work closely with the trainer during practices and coach all games.

-- A minimum of two WYSA and/or MAYSA Academy events, with the potential for additional Academy events.
-Sixteen games (eight in fall, eight in spring) in MAYSA leagues, preferably the Rec A division.
+- Eight games in MAYSA leagues, preferably in the Rec A division.
 Half of the games will be in Oregon, with the other half in Madison-area communities.
 Most games on weekends.

-- All players must purchase a uniform (estimated cost $75).
+- All players must purchase a practice jersey (estimated cost $10).

 - Girls can choose to play in all-girls Academy or in the boys/coed Academy.